Edge Coupler¶

 Progress: 100%

-We see that the insertion loss has essentially remained the same when compared to the straight edge coupler with air gap, but the return loss has improved more than 6 dB.
+We see that the insertion loss has essentially remained the same when compared to the straight edge coupler with air gap, but the reflection is more than 6 dB lower.